JohnGiorgi/se_best_practices_ml_perspective/docs/testing.md

 There are multiple unit testing frameworks in Python, but we will use a very popular one, [`pytest`](https://docs.pytest.org/en/latest/).

 Typically, tests are grouped under a `tests` directory (Poetry created this for us automatically).
-Lets start by creating a file, `test_main.py` under `tests`.
+Let's start by creating a file, `test_main.py` under `tests`.

 ```bash
 touch tests/test_main.py